HONDA ELITE 110 (NHX110)

 Style and Amenities

 In the braking department, the new Elite has a front disc brake and a rear drum.
 Reviews of this scooter (see links) indicate the Elite has superb braking power and modulation for a scooter of this size.
-The Elite has ‘CBS’ or a ‘combined braking system’ which applies the rear brake automatically when the front lever is pulled.
+The Elite has ‘CBS’ aka ‘combined braking system’ which applies the rear brake automatically when the front lever is pulled.

 As for storage, the Elite has it in abundance.
 In addition to a nice glovebox, the Elite 110 has enough space under the seat to swallow two full face helmets!
 With that plus the rear rack, front glovebox and grocery bag hook (seen just above the glovebox) this Elite is fully decked out.
 The only way to add more would be to add a rear case.
 If you need that, Honda will sell you a 27 liter rear case for an additional $144.
 Storage is definitely a strong point.